DevExpress/DevExtreme-Intl/README.md

 Familiarize yourself with the
 [DevExtreme Commerical License](https://www.devexpress.com/Support/EULAs/DevExtreme.xml).

-**DevExtreme integration with ECMAScript Internationalization API is released as a MIT-licensed (free and open-source) add-on to DevExtreme.**
+**DevExtreme integration with ECMAScript Internationalization API is released as an MIT-licensed (free and open-source) add-on to DevExtreme.**

 ## Support & Feedback

-* For the Support & Feedback on general Intl questions, use the [MDN Feedback](https://developer.mozilla.org/ru/docs/MDN/Feedback)
+* For support and feedback on general Intl questions, use [MDN Feedback](https://developer.mozilla.org/ru/docs/MDN/Feedback)
-* For questions regarding DevExtreme libraries and JavaScript API, use [DevExpress Support Center](https://www.devexpress.com/Support/Center)
+* For questions regarding DevExtreme libraries and JavaScript APIs, use the [DevExpress Support Center](https://www.devexpress.com/Support/Center)
 * For DevExtreme Intl integration bugs, questions and suggestions, use the [GitHub issue tracker](https://github.com/DevExpress/DevExtreme-Intl/issues)